Stephen-RA-King/Stephen-RA-King/README.md

 # Hi there 👋

-I am a classically & conventionally trained scientist with BSc. and MSc. degrees in Biochemistry and Chemistry.
-I was at one time a medical researcher but sadly decided there was no future in pure science.
-I bagan my I.T. career as a Cisco qualified network support and design engineer (at BT and other Telcos and ISP's), QA Automation, DevOps automation and now finally, a fully committed Software Engineer (Primarily Python).
+Scientist turned network engineer turned developer — my career has taken the scenic route.
+Armed with BSc. and MSc. degrees in Biochemistry and Chemistry, I once called medical research home before deciding pure science wasn't my final destination.
+A Cisco qualification kicked off my I.T. chapter at BT and beyond, spanning network design, QA Automation and DevOps — until Python got its hooks into me.
+These days I'm a fully committed Software Engineer, and the lab coat is firmly retired.

 ## 🛠️ Technologies & Tools